 It is time to take climate action, but where to start?
-In this course you will learn how to turn your climate analysis in to adaptation actions to strengthen food security and natural resource management.
+In this course you will learn how to turn your climate analysis in to adaptation actions to strengthen food production and resilient supporting ecosystems.
 Without appropriate responses, climate change will further impact sectors such as agriculture, fisheries, forestry and landscape management in many southern countries.
 But if you plan for it, effective adaptation to climate change is possible!

 Course dates are subject to change.
-This course will be taught in blended format.
-Which means, partially online and partially in an OKP country, not The Netherlands.
-Location will be updated.
+This course will be taught in online format.

 What will you learn?